Little Men (1998 film): Reception

 Roger Ebert gave the film one and a half stars.
 Leonard Maltin gave it two and a half stars.

 Home media release

 On July 28, 1998, Warner Home Video and Warner Bros.
 Family Entertainment released the film on VHS; as part of the year-long catalog promotion, the Warner Bros.
 75th Anniversary Celebration.
 Then on September 28, 1999, it was re-released as part of Warner's second promotion, the Century Collection.
-In December of 2024, the film was released on 4K U.H.D.